image

 Set up targeted onboarding processes.

 Not all users signing in to your product will be from the same line of work or using your product the same.
 Your onboarding process should reflect that so users from different groups are able to integrate your product into their routines more effectively and quickly.
 At sign up, have users get specific about what kind of work they do and send them through relative onboarding processes.
 Instead of running through all the features, select a few for each that are most useful for each group.
 Have new users interact and use your product to create or do something related to their work specifically to get them engaging right away.
+In Hubspot’s onboarding process, they ask users specifically how they will use Hubspot to tailor their experience.

 reduce churn segmenting